EnterpriseBT/ebt-docker-build-workflow/README.md

 # Docker Build Action
-Automatically versions, builds, tags, and deploys docker images as part of a github workflow
+Automatically versions, builds, tags, releases and deploys docker images as part of a github workflow